 I have written other books but this one, 47 Financial Advisor LinkedIn Messages and Sequences that will NOT make you look Stupid, is different.

 I hadn’t written a book in about four years.
-I have changed so much and I took a different approach this time.
+To be honest, I have changed so much and I took a different approach this time.
 I was looking at it asking myself, “What contribution can I make to this industry that is truly unique?
 That nobody else has done before?”

-The book is not heavily decorated.
+The book for Financial Advisors and Linkedin Scripts is not heavily decorated.
 It’s not artistically written and flowery, it’s straightforward in my no BS fashion.
 I saw very clearly the goal of this book and it is to give you the words to say to someone you don’t know so you can be perceived as a high quality financial advisor.

-Nobody in the industry has gotten this right so far, in my opinion.
-I don’t know of anyone else who has published a book of financial advisor LinkedIn messages two sentences long.
+In my opinion, nobody in the industry has gotten this right so far.
+I don’t know of anyone else who has published a book of financial advisor LinkedIn scripts and messages two sentences long.
 All messages in this book, all 47 of them, are two sentences long.

 I want to be very clear; this is not a Picasso it’s a machine gun.
-I didn’t write it as a work of rhetorical art or a Socratic debate to read while you lounge around and drink a glass of brandy, it is a weapon intended for use in combat.
+I didn’t write it as a work of rhetorical art or a Socratic debate to read while you lounge around and drink a glass of brandy.
+It is a weapon with the intension for use in combat.
 I made it short because I want people to be able to read it over and over again.
 In fact I want you to read it every single month you are using LinkedIn.

 The book really is about the Two Sentence Rule and this is what has come about through my journey as a mother.
 Because when you have a lot of small children, and especially an autistic child, a child with ADHD, or a child with problems with processing information, you have to be brief and get the point across quickly and you have no choice.
 The best way to make your point received is to cut it short.